OxfordRSE/RSEConUK2019CppWorkshop/slides/RSEConUK2019CppWorkshop.md

 % Getting the most out of the modern C++ language and standard libraries
 % **Oxford RSE @ RSEConUK 2019**
-% Fergus Cooper ~ Graham Lee ~ Thibault Lestang ~ Martin Robinson
+% Fergus Cooper ~ Graham Lee ~ Thibault Lestang ~ Martin Robinson ~ Abhishek Dasgupta

 ## C++ has changed a lot